These oven-baked Chipotle BBQ Ribs deliver big flavor with almost no effort. The oven does all the work, giving you juicy, fall-apart meat every time.

 - Preheat your oven to 275°F. Line a large baking sheet with foil.

-- Pat the ribs dry with a paper towel.
+- Pat the ribs dry with paper towels, then brush the meaty side with oil.

 - In a small bowl, mix smoked paprika, salt, pepper, and garlic powder.
-Sprinkle the spice mixture evenly over the ribs.
+Sprinkle the seasoning evenly over both sides of the ribs.

 - Place the ribs on the prepared baking sheet, meaty side up, and cover the pan tightly with foil.